ommore86/Tiny-Tots/README.md

 ## 🛠️ Tech Stack
 - Flutter for cross-platform mobile development
 - Firebase Authentication for user signup and login
 - YouTube API for embedding videos
+- Android Studio for using SDK
 - GitHub and GitHub Desktop for version control

 ## 🤝 Let's Connect!